Runroom/archetype-symfony/README.md

 ```

 - Open `https://localhost:8443` in your browser.
-- Open `http://localhost:8025` in your browser to access MailCatcher.
+- Open `https://localhost:8425` in your browser to access Mailpit.

 To use xDebug, after the initial `make`, you can run: